se4astien/weather-js/README.md

 Creation of a web app which displays the weather according to the selected city.

+Use Bootstrap CSS for the front.
+Use fetch() method.

 Manipulate the DOM (Document Object Model).
 Project build with pure JavaScript (No frameworks or libraries).

-Use Bootstrap CSS for the front.

 ## What you can do